Contributions of formal language theory to the study of dialogues

 - Grando, María Adela

-- María Dolores Jiménez-López Director/a
+- María Dolores Jiménez-López Director

-- Víctor Mitrana Director/a
+- Víctor Mitrana Director

-Universidad de defensa: Universitat Rovira i Virgili
+Defence university: Universitat Rovira i Virgili

-Fecha de defensa: 02 de octubre de 2009
+Fecha de defensa: 02 October 2009

-- Carlos Martín Vide Presidente/a
+- Carlos Martín Vide Chair

-- Helder Coelho Secretario/a
+- Helder Coelho Secretary

-- György Vaszil Vocal
+- György Vaszil Committee member

-- Marius Tölzer Vocal
+- Marius Tölzer Committee member

-- Ramón López-Cózar Delgado Vocal
+- Ramón López-Cózar Delgado Committee member

 For more than 30 years, the problem of providing a formal framework for modeling dialogues has been a topic of great interest for the scientific areas of Linguistics, Philosophy, Cognitive Science, Formal Languages, Software Engineering and Artificial Intelligence.
 In the beginning the goal was to develop a "conversational computer", an automated system that could engage in a conversation in the same way as humans do.
 After studies showed the difficulties of achieving this goal Formal Language Theory and Artificial Intelligence have contributed to Dialogue Theory with the study and simulation of machine to machine and human to machine dialogues inspired by Linguistic studies of human interactions.
 The aim of our thesis is to propose a formal approach for the study of dialogues.
 Our work is an interdisciplinary one that connects theories and results in Dialogue Theory mainly from Formal Language Theory, but also from another areas like Artificial Intelligence, Linguistics and Multiprogramming.
 We contribute to Dialogue Theory by introducing a hierarchy of formal frameworks for the definition of protocols for dialogue interaction.
 Each framework defines a transition system in which dialogue protocols might be uniformly expressed and compared.
 The frameworks we propose are based on finite state transition systems and Grammar systems from Formal Language Theory and a multi-agent language for the specification of dialogue protocols from Artificial Intelligence.
 Grammar System Theory is a subfield of Formal Language Theory that studies how several (a finite number) of language defining devices (language processors or grammars) jointly develop a common symbolic environment (a string or a finite set of strings) by the application of language operations (for instance rewriting rules).
 For the frameworks we propose we study some of their formal properties, we compare their expressiveness, we investigate their practical application in Dialogue Theory and we analyze their connection with theories of human-like conversation from Linguistics.
 In addition we contribute to Grammar System Theory by proposing a new approach for the verification and derivation of Grammar systems.
 We analyze possible advantages of interpreting grammars as multiprograms that are susceptible of verification and derivation using the Owicki-Gries logic, a Hoare-based logic from the Multiprogramming field.